-- 1 Start up your MacBook. - 2 When you see the Mac OS X desktop, choose Apple (♠) > About This Mac.
-For a detailed breakdown of the memory installed in your computer, open System Profiler by clicking More Info and then Memory.
+- 1 Start up your MacBook Pro. - 2 When you see the Mac OS X desktop, choose Apple () from the menu bar and then choose About This Mac.

+For a detailed breakdown of the amount of memory installed in your computer, open System Profiler by clicking More Info, and then click Memory.

-If your MacBook doesn't recognize the memory or doesn't start up correctly, confirm that the memory you installed is compatible with your MacBook and that it is installed correctly.
+If your MacBook Pro doesn't recognize the memory or doesn't start up correctly, confirm that the memory you installed is compatible with your MacBook Pro and that it is installed correctly by reseating the memory.